CompCogNeuro/sims/ch8/abac/README.md

 > **Question 8.3:** Click the `RunStats` and report the resulting `AB Err:Mean` and `Min` statistics -- did these parameters reduce the amount of AB interference?
 Informal testing has shown that this is close to the best performance that can be obtained in this network with these parameters -- is it now a good model of human performance?

-Although the final level of interference on the AB list remains relatively high, you can go back and observe the `TstEpcPlot` during training to see that these manipulations have at least slowed the onset of the interference somewhat.
+The final level of interference on the AB list tends to be quite variable.
+You can go back and observe the `TstEpcPlot` during training to see that these manipulations have also slowed the onset of the interference somewhat.
 Thus, we have some indication that these manipulations are having an effect in the right direction, providing some support for the principle of using sparse, non-overlapping representations to avoid interference.

+Another parameter that theortically should be important, is the variance of the initial weights, which can encourage it to use *different* sets of units to represent the different associates.
+You can increase this variance to explore its effects:

+* Change `WtInitVar` from .25 to .4.

+While this might produce some good results, it also does increase variability overall, and may not produce a net benefit.

 A final, highly impactful manipulation is to increase the Hidden layer size significantly, and increase the inhibition a bit more, which gives a much sparser representation and also gives it more "room" to spread out across the larger population of neurons.
+We have already made the Hidden layer relatively large (150 neurons) compared to the other layer sizes, but increasing it even further has increasing benefits.

-* In the NetView, click on the `Hidden` layer name, which pulls up an editor of the layer properties -- change the `Shp` size from 5 x 10 to 20 x 20 (i.e., an 8-fold increase in size).
-Then hit the `Build Net` button in the toolbar, increase `HiddenInhibGi` to 2.6, and do `Init`, `Train` (switch back to `RunPlot`).
+* In the NetView, click on the `Hidden` layer name, which pulls up an editor of the layer properties -- change the `Shp` size from 10 x 15 to 20 x 20 or 20 x 30, etc.  Then hit the `Build Net` button in the toolbar, increase `HiddenInhibGi` to 2.6 (you can't get away with this high of inhibition in a smaller hidden layer -- too few neurons are active and it fails to learn), and do `Init`, `Train` (switch back to `RunPlot`).
 You should observe that there are finally cases where the model retains around 40% or so of its AB knowledge after training on AC.

 One important dimension that we have not yet emphasized is the speed with which the network learns -- it is clearly not learning as fast (in terms of number of exposures to the list items) as human subjects do.
 Further, the manipulations we have made to improve interference performance have resulted in even longer training times (you can see this if you don't clear the graph view between runs with default and these new parameters).
 Thus, we could play with the `Lrate` parameter to see if we can speed up learning in the network.